MDragonCCI/campaign-delivery-web-app-dev/README.md

 ### 4.1 Configuration File

-The configuration file (`app_config.py`) contains settings for connecting the script to the azure fuction.
+The configuration file (`app_config.py`) contains settings for connecting the script to the azure app service.

 ### 4.2 Parameters

-- `data_sources`: List of data sources with connection details.
+- `Broadsign Domains`: This extractor should work with any Broadsign Direct domains.
-- `extraction_rules`: Rules specifying how to extract campaign data from each data source.
+- `extraction_rules`: The API will only work with the correct permsission levels for the domain.
-- `output_format`: Desired format for the extracted data (e.g., JSON, CSV).
+- `output_format`: The data can be exported using CSV.
 - Additional parameters specific to data source connectors and output formatters.

 ---